 How many confirmed cases of COVID-19 are in Suffolk County?
 What about specific towns in Suffolk?

 The New York State breakdown of positive cases is updated daily.
 The Suffolk County Department of Health releases daily case updates showing the number of positive cases in each town.
+Suffolk County has also created an interactive map showing presumptive positive COVID-19 cases across the county with a confirmed address.
+Click on “Community” underneath the map for a breakdown of cases in individual hamlets and villages.
+This map works best when viewed on a computer.
 It is important to remember that as testing increases, the numbers will increase.

 Are there COVID-19 scams I should be aware of?